Israeli Military Says Troops Conduct Another Gaza Strip Ground Incursion

 "We are waging war on the southern front against Hamas, prepared for any development in the north.
 Hezbollah is suffering many losses,” Gallant told reporters.

-A senior Hamas political official speaking to The Associated Press in Beirut late Thursday said the Palestinian militant group had expected stronger intervention from Hezbollah in its war with Israel.
-The comments, made by Hamas political bureau member Ghazi Hamad, were a rare public appeal by Hamas to its allies in the region.

-A delegation from Hamas visited Moscow late Thursday for talks on the release of foreign hostages including Russian citizens that the militant group is currently holding in Gaza, Russian news agencies reported, citing the foreign ministry.

-U.S. Senator Ben Cardin, the Democratic chairman of the Senate Foreign Relations Committee, who was part of a congressional delegation that recently visited Israel, said it was up to Israeli leaders to decide when to launch any ground invasion into Gaza.
+One U.S. lawmaker, Senator Ben Cardin of Maryland, who was part of a congressional delegation that recently visited Israel, said it was up to Israeli leaders to decide when to launch any ground invasion into Gaza.

 "We have not called for a delay,” Cardin told VOA.
 “I think every day, we think it's going to be that day or night or the next day.
 So, Israel is going to do when they want to do it.
 It is their judgment."